xinhuang/xinhuang.github.com/src/assets/posts/2014-09-23-detect-race-condition-using-clang-thread-sanitizer.md

----
-layout: post
-title: "Detect Race Condition Using Clang Thread Sanitizer"
+"title": "Detect Race Condition Using Clang Thread Sanitizer" "category": "C++"
-description: ""
-category: C++
-tags: [HowTo, Clang]
+"tags": ["HowTo", "Clang"]
 ---

 To find out where a race condition happens is a big headache, usually it requires good understanding of the program and days of debugging.